libreobjet/open-guide/preface.md

 - First we've put the theoretical part, where we define, explain and develop the concepts.
 - Then we give you a list of **tools** that are related to that section.
 As designers, we are not only producing objects, we are also building an intimate relation with the tools we are using.
-- After this comes a series of open source **objects** that best represent the subject of the chapter.
+- After this comes a series of open source **objects** that we think best represent what the chapter is about
-- And we will finish by **open questions** we keep open, for us and for you, to think further about your practice
+- And we finish with **open questions**, for us and for you, to think further about your practice.